 This experiment was carried out to study the impact of higher recirculation flow rate on the copolymer characteristics.
-9g of copolymer with 700 mg l-1 or 1500 mg at each of the six points were added in 13 1 DW in LPT for 24 hr lagooning at recirculation flow rate of 100 ml minl-1.
+9g of copolymer with 700 mg Γ^1 or 1500 mg at each of the six points were added in 13 1 DW in LPT for 24 hr lagooning at recirculation flow rate of 100 ml minl-1.
 The pH and DO results obtained from this run are highlighted in Figure IV-9 at middle points 2 (a and b) and 5 (c and d) at the bottom and surface of LPT.
-The pH and DO results obtained at recirculation flow rate of 100 ml min-1 for pH and DO results obtained at recirculation flow rate of 100 ml min-1.
+The pH and DO results obtained at recirculation flow rate of 100 ml min-1 for pH and DO results obtained at recirculation flow rate of 100 ml min-1 for pH and DO results obtained at the lower recirculation flow rate of 40 ml min-1.
 The graphs suggested that there was little variation in the surface results, which gave almost an identical pattern as was the case with the results obtained at the bottom of LPT.